EvoLudo: in silico evolution

 EvoLudo provides a modular architecture that allows users to develop, implement and simulate a wide range of evolutionary models, from simple games to complex ecological systems.

-In order to facilitate the understanding of the EvoLudo framework, step-by-step tutorials for re-creating several of the EvoLudo modules are available at https://www.evoludo.org/docs/tutorials/.
+Most importantly however, to facilitate the understanding of the EvoLudo framework, step-by-step tutorials for re-creating several of the EvoLudo modules are available at https://www.evoludo.org/docs/tutorials/.
 This includes the following modules:

-- \(2×2\) games (in preparation)
+- \(2×2\) games

 - classical game theoretical interactions between pairs of individuals with two strategies at their disposal.
 The most prominent example is the prisoner's dilemma.

-- SIR epidemiological model (in preparation)
+- SIR epidemiological model

 - classical epidemiological model to describe the disease dynamics in compartmentalized populations with susceptible, infected, and recovered cohort.